octokit/octokit.net/docs/search.md

 request.State = ItemState.All;
 // or to just search closed issues request.State = ItemState.Closed;

+// you can filter by the is qualifier
+// the enum IssueIsQualifier contains the supported values
+// here is how you will can filter with issue and locked request.Is = new List<IssueIsQualifier> {
+  IssueIsQualifier.Issue,
+  IssueIsQualifier.Locked
+};
 ```

 There's other options available to control how the results are returned: